pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me more than any promise of a paper that I'll actually finish writing.

-**140.** "Variance Minimisation of the Lipkin-Meshkov-Glick Model on a Quantum Computer", Isaac Hobday, Paul Stevenson, and James Benstead, *in preparation*

 **139.** "*A quantum diophantine equation solver*", Lara Tatli and Paul Stevenson, *in preparation*

 **138.** "*A program for 3D nuclear time-dependent density-functional theory with full Skyrme interaction: hit3d*", Yue Shi, Paul D. Stevenson, and Nobuo Hinohara, *in preparation*